Obtaining the CMOR and PrePARE source code and CMIP6 tables

 git submodule update

-Creating the conda environement with compilers and needed libraries
+Creating the mamba environement with compilers and needed libraries

-• Depending on your os conda brings different compilers
+• Depending on your os mamba brings different compilers

 For Linux